Hecter94/EndlessSky-PluginArchive/plugins.md

 THUNDERER -
 A high-speed ship good for a lot of things since it's basically a medium warship with the weapon and engine capacities swapped.
 The original design intent was to be a relatively large ship that can achieve the speed to mine fast-moving asteroid fields, but it also makes for a great pirating or smuggling ship.

+CAVALIER -
+Heavy gunboat with a 5/2 gun/turret hardpoint layout and a low-drag armored hull.
+Middling engine capacity and poor heat dissipation make it a little clunky, but like the Raven it is undeniably capable of punching above its weight.

 Some of these ships also have variants in the style of the vanilla Navy Auxiliary, with different models and base stats.